MPoL-dev/MPoL/docs/large-tutorials/pyro.md

 fig, ax = plt.subplots(nrows=1)

 for profile in output["iprofile1D"]:
-    ax.plot(disk_pyro.R, profile, color="0.2")
+    ax.plot(image_model.R, profile, color="0.2")

 ax.set_xlabel("radius [au]")
 ax.set_ylabel(r"$I_\nu$ [Jy $\mathrm{arcsec}^{-2}$]");
 ```

-Obviously these look nothing like the actual AS 209 disk, and that's OK, these are just samples from the prior distribution.
-The model hasn't touched any data yet!
+Obviously these do not look exactly like the actual AS 209 disk, and that's OK!
+These are just samples from the prior distribution; the model hasn't touched any data yet.
 What is reassuring is that the posterior predictions look like *plausible* disks.
 For example, they are in roughly the center of the field, there are no negative flux values, inclination and position angle $\Omega$ behave as they should, etc.

 Before we move on, though, it would be good to check that we can reproduce a disk that does look like the AS 209 disk using the posterior distributions inferred by Guzmán et al. 2018.
 To do this we'll use `Predictive` conditioned on a "sample" from the posterior.
 In reality, we'll just take the maximum a posteriori (MAP) values reported by Guzmán et al. 2018 and treat this as a single sample.
 Samples are generally reported from the `Predictive` routine as a dictionary of PyTorch tensor arrays, each with length `nsamples`.
 So we'll need to mimic this structure when providing the Guzmán values to the `posterior_samples` argument.